-Reasons: WRC-19 Agenda Item 9.1.2 is limited to technical and regulatory studies of the mobile (IMT) and broadcasting satellite (sound) services only in Regions 1 and 3 and only in the band 1452-1492 MHz.
-There is no basis for any changes in the Radio Regulations that would impact the services in the band 1452-1492 MHz in Region 2 under this agenda item.
-Therefore, the United States proposes NOC with respect to any change to Article 5 that could impact Region 2 services in the band 1452-1492 MHz.
-This proposal does not concern the Regions 1 and 3 columns of the Table of Frequency Allocations in Article 5, which are thus not reproduced above.
+Reasons: WRC-19 issue 9.1.2 is limited to technical and regulatory studies of the mobile (IMT) and broadcasting satellite (sound) services in the band 1452-1492 MHz in Regions 1 and 3 only.
+Therefore, there is no basis for any changes to the Radio Regulations that would impact the services in the frequency band 1452-1492 MHz in Region 2 under this issue.
+Therefore, NOC is proposed with respect to any change to Article 5 that could impact Region 2 services in the frequency band 1452-1492 MHz.
+This proposal does not address Regions 1 and 3, so those columns of the Table of Frequency Allocations in Article 5, are thus not reproduced above.